danbopeley/D7-Meteologic/README.md

 ## History

-Started off as a port of the "NOAA Weather" module, by Dan Bopely et al.
+Started off as a port of the "NOAA Weather" module, by Dan the Weather man.